 The Army tradition is to award a challenge coin for excellence and achievement.
 The ATM challege coin is given to all finishers to recognize their excellence and achievement.

-Age (as of race day) determines the division you will compete in.
+Age (as of ATM In-Person race day) determines the division you will compete in.
 You must be at least 15 years old on race day in order to run in the ATM.
 Runners under the age of 18 must have a parent or guardian's permission.
 No exceptions.
+There is no age restriction for ATM Virtual Edition, minor-aged runners must obtain permission from a parent or legal guardian to register.

 This category includes visually impaired, amputee and disabled athletes who are Active Duty, Reserve, Guard, Veterans or Retired U.S. Service Members.
 Athletes in this division will start at 7:50 a.m.